1963 San Diego Chargers season: Potential match with NFL champions

-On December 29, 1963, Chicago were crowned NFL champions for the eighth time, their top-ranked defense pressuring Y. A. Tittle into five interceptions as they beat the New York Giants 14–10.
+On December 29, 1963, the Chicago Bears were crowned NFL champions for the eighth time, their top-ranked defense pressuring Y. A. Tittle into five interceptions as they beat the New York Giants 14–10.
 San Diego's one-sided victory in the AFL title game a week later led to some speculation as to whether they might be a match for the Bears.
 Gillman declared that his team wouldn't disgrace themselves in such an encounter, though the Los Angeles Times noted that Chicago would represent a substantial step up in difficulty from the Patriots.

 AFL commissioner Joe Foss had proposed a title game between the two leagues in a letter to his opposite number Pete Rozelle, published by Sports Illustrated in December 1963, while Gillman wrote to Bears head coach George Halas with a similar offer after the two title games had been played.
 Both proposals were politely declined.
 The first game between the two leagues, Super Bowl I, occurred three years later.

-Team awards
+Awards

+Internal

 On December 12, the Chargers held their annual awards banquet.
 The Most Inspirational Player award was conferred by teammates, while the others were decided by a fan vote.

+External

+Eleven Chargers were in the West division squad for the AFL All-Star game, while five were named to the Associated Press All-AFL 1st team and six to the 2nd team.